7 Minimalist Habits that I’ve Learned from Living in a Small House

-Growing up I was living with my family of 5 in a small house for over 10 years.
+Growing up, I was living with my family of 5 in a small house for over 10 years.
 How small?
 It was a 400 square foot tiny apartment.
-Today, I’d like to share 7 minimalist habits that I’ve learned from my mom when we were living in the tiny home.
-Having these minimalist habits, you’ll make your life easier and efficient.
+Today, I’d like to share 7 minimalist habits that I’ve learned from my mom when we were living in a tiny home.
+Having these minimalist habits can make life so much easier and efficient.
 Your house will always stay clean and neat.
-Okay, let’s get started.

 7 Minimalist Habits You Need to Adopt For a Minimalist Home

 If you’re a hoarder, the first thing you need to do is to purge all the unnecessary stuff.
 If you really want to have a minimalist lifestyle that can focus your time and money on what matters, then you just only have to keep what you need, use and love.